TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

    Description
          Size of the gif-file.

-         For the usage of "calc" see the according note on that at the beginning of the section "GIFBUILDER".
+         For the usage of "calc" see the according note at the beginning of the section "GIFBUILDER".

    Default
          100,20